 My friends and I loved watching soccer on television, but we couldn't play it.
 We didn't have a team.
 Eventually, we made a soccer team and we were happy.
 Last Wednesday, we had a game, but it rained a lot.
-Our shoes got we a game, but it rained a lot.
 Our shoes got wet and heavy.
 The other team's players ran faster than us.
 So we took off our shoes.

-- Q. How was the weather last Wednesday?
+Q. How was the weather last Wednesday? b. rainy c. cloudy d. snowy

-- a. sunny b. rainy

-- c. cloudy

-- d. snowy